buries itself in the bay sand by day

 Main Threats

-Bycatch in bottom trawl and set net fisheries is the primary threat.
-Also threatened by habitat disturbance from dredging and coastal development, and climate change affecting larval survival in shallow nursery areas.
+Bycatch in bottom trawl and set net fisheries is primary threat.
+Also threatened by habitat disturbance from dredging and coastal development and climate change affecting larval survival.

 Population

-Population trends are poorly understood due to the species' burrowing behaviour and nocturnal activity.
-It is not targeted by commercial or recreational fishers.
+Population trends poorly understood due to species' burrowing behaviour and nocturnal activity.
+Not targeted by commercial or recreational fishers.
 Localised declines may occur in areas with intensive bottom trawling.

 Conservation Status